authgear/authgear-server/docs/specs/user-import.md

 }
 ```

 - `upsert` is an optional boolean.
 It is false by default.
 If it is true, then the user is updated.
 The [update behavior](#update-behavior) of each attribute will be explained below.
-If it is false, then the user is skipped when it exists already.
+If it is false, then the record is skipped when it exists already.
 - `identifier` is **required**.
 Valid values are `preferred_username`, `email`, and `phone_number`.
 It tells Authgear which attribute to use in the input to identify an existing user.

 ### Update behavior